Rich and creamy pumpkin cheesecake with a gingersnap crust. This is a decadent way to switch-up your Thanksgiving dessert plan!

 It feeds an army, so if you have a lot of guests for the big day there is plenty to go around.
 Or, if you’re only cooking for a few folks, you can keep the leftovers in the fridge for up to a week.

-Before we jump to the recipe here’s a quick round up of my Thanksgiving recipe ideas — over the last few weeks I’ve shared a roasted brussels sprouts & kale salad, a super tasty onion dip, goat cheese stuffed mushrooms, decadent dark chocolate pecan bars, and green beans a go go.
-It’s been so fun sharing them and I hope you try them out !
-If you do I would love to know how they worked for you, so leave a comment or drop me an email.
+Before we jump to the recipe here’s a quick round-up of my Thanksgiving recipe ideas — over the last few weeks I’ve shared a super tasty onion dip, goat cheese stuffed mushrooms, decadent dark chocolate pecan bars, and green beans a go go.
+It’s been so fun sharing them and I hope you try them out!

 A rich and creamy pumpkin cheesecake!